confidential-computing/governance/project-progression-policy.md

 ## III.
 Stages - Definitions & Expectations
 Every Consortium project has an associated maturity level.
 Proposed projects should state their preferred maturity level.
 There are four maturity levels under this Project Progression Policy:

-* Sandbox - projects looking for a foundation with minimal initial resource requirements;
+* Incubation - projects looking for a foundation with minimal initial resource requirements;
-* Incubation - projects that are used in production; and
+* Graduation - projects that are used in production; and
 * Emeritus - projects that are approaching end-of-life.

 Representatives of Technical Projects may attend TAC meetings and contribute work regardless of their stage.

-### Sandbox Stage
+### Incubation Stage
 **Definition**

-The Sandbox stage is for projects that the TAC believes are, or have the potential to be, important to the ecosystem of Technical Projects or the ecosystem of the Consortium as a whole.
+The Incubation stage is for projects that the TAC believes are, or have the potential to be, important to the ecosystem of Technical Projects or the ecosystem of the Consortium as a whole.
 They may be early-stage projects just getting started, or they may be long-established projects with minimal resource needs.
-The Sandbox stage provides a beneficial, neutral home for these projects in order to foster collaborative development and provide a path to deeper alignment with other Consortium projects via the project progression process.
+The Incubation stage provides a beneficial, neutral home for these projects in order to foster collaborative development and provide a path to deeper alignment with other Consortium projects via the project progression process.

 **Examples**